Grabosticus/12222190_impressionist-stylegan/README.md

 In the GitHub repository, there is a release **Impressionist Artworks v1.0** which contains the dataset images and weights of a pretrained StyleGAN.
 Unpack the images into the main directory of the repository.
 The main directory should now contain a directory called `impressionist`.
 The weights file **ada_stylegan_64_more_channels.pth** should be saved in a directory called `weights`

 ### Running the preprocessing K-Means script
-Keep in mind, that is isn't required to run the preprocessing script.
+Keep in mind, that it isn't required to run the preprocessing script.
 Its result - **filtered_impressionist_clusters_2.csv**  - is already in the main directory.
 If you still want to do it however, you can run the following commands:

 ```
 conda activate impressionist-stylegan